Pay at Amnesty International UK

-Amnesty International UK operates a pay and reward policy that, as part of our offering, aims to attract and retain the best talent needed to to take forward our ambitious human rights work within the UK.
+Amnesty International UK operates a pay and reward policy that, as part of our offering, aims to attract and retain the best talent needed to take forward our ambitious human rights work within the UK.
 We aim to pay all roles at the median salary level for the sector and ensure that all elements of pay are fair and transparent and easily understood by our employees.
 When required we undertake benchmarking exercises using established salary surveys.

-Our latest pay scales are attached at the bottom of this page.
-Each pay band is made up six steps, with incremental pay increases awarded annually.
-The Director’s increment is not automatic, and is subject to the Amnesty International UK Board’s approval.
+Employees who are not already at the top of their pay band benefit from incremental pay increases awarded annually.
+The Director’s increment is not automatic and is subject to the Amnesty International UK’s Board approval.
 For roles based in London, a London Weighting element is also included as part of the salary.
-We don’t apply any form of performance-related pay, nor do we have a bonus scheme, or pay overtime.
+We don’t apply any form of performance-related pay nor have a bonus scheme.

 Amnesty International UK’s Senior Management Team is made up of five roles – the Director of Amnesty International UK, and four Department Directors.
 The Board has responsibility for agreeing and setting Amnesty International UK Director’s salary band, whilst Department Directors come under our collective bargaining agreement with the union, the same as other staff.